 2. Intel Science Search

 The Intel Science Search is a national contest for aspiring scientists and mathematicians.
-Before winning scholarship money, you have participated in a long-term research project.
+Before winning scholarship money, you must participate in a long-term research project.

 Projects could be in computer science, environmental science, engineering, or biochemistry, among other fields.
 The Intel Foundation awards one winner with $75,000 and other finalists with scholarships of varying amounts.